orangejuice/blog/data/activity/movie-兄弟连-2001/record.en.md

     Phil Alden Robinson, Tony To / Starring Damian Lewis, Donnie Wahlberg
 ---

-Can't quite believe that HBO was this good in '01.
-Hard to believe that this film is already a 'classic' from 20 years ago.
-A legendary existence that walks between history and plot, the calm and detailed portrayal of the war is refreshing.
+HBO was already this impressive in 2001, hard to believe it's already been 20 years since this 'old film'.
+A legendary existence that moves between history and drama, presenting a completely composed battlefield depiction that's refreshing.
 Worth collecting.